Fresh Kid Ice: Career

-1984: Military service, founding 2 Live Crew and Asian Hip hop pioneer
+1984: Military service, founding 2 Live Crew and Asian hip-hop pioneer

-According to Wong Won, he joined the United States Air Force in 1982, while stationed in March Air Force Base near Riverside, California.
-Wong Won met fellow Airmen Yuri Vielot (Amazing Vee) and David Hobbs (Mr. Mixx), with whom he formed the rap group 2 Live Crew.
+While stationed in March Air Force Base near Riverside, California, he met fellow Airmen Yuri Vielot (Amazing Vee) and David Hobbs (Mr. Mixx), with whom he formed the rap group 2 Live Crew.
 Wong Won recounted that the group would perform in small, local venues on weekends, unbeknownst to their superiors.

 In 1985, 2 Live Crew released the single "The Revelation", which became popular in Florida, so much so that they relocated to Miami, minus Vielot who left the group, at the behest of local concert promoter Luther Campbell, after Wong Won and Hobbs were discharged from the Air Force.

-With the subsequent success of 2 Live Crew, Wong Won became the first rapper of note in Asian American hip hop, and the first rapper of Asian heritage to gain notoriety.
+With the subsequent success of 2 Live Crew, Wong Won became the first rapper of note in Asian American hip-hop, and the first rapper of Asian heritage to gain notoriety.

 1985–1986: Miami Bass pioneer and 2 Live Crew's breakthrough

 In 1985, 2 Live Crew released their next single, "What I Like" on Fresh Beat Records, with Wong Won appearing as the only rapper on the track.
 That same year, 2 Live Crew entered into a joint venture with Miami-based rap producer Luther Campbell who formed Luke Skyywalker Records with the group.
 Shortly after forming the record label, Campbell joined 2 Live Crew as producer, artist, and hype man.
 In April of that same year, 1985, rapper Brother Marquis (Mark D. Ross) joined 2 Live Crew, forming the most well known and recognized line up of the group (Wong Won, Ross, Hobbs, and Campbell).

 In January 1986, 2 Live Crew released the single "Throw The 'D, the rap was performed and the lyrics were written by Wong Won.
 The single became an influential blueprint as to how future Miami bass songs were written and produced.

 On July 25, 1986, the reconfigured 2 Live Crew became popular locally and nationally with the release of their Gold-certified debut album, The 2 Live Crew Is What We Are.
 Notorious for sexually explicit lyrics, that made many DJs of the time uncomfortable.